seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

 - **Unbound**:  Edit Config/forward-records.conf and config/cachedb.conf making sure its up to date. ** Please note setting forward-records.conf can slow down unbound, only use in specific requirements or if your chosen forwarder is fast.
 You can pick internal or external servers.
 The file shown is for reference only.
 - **PowerDNS**: Edit recursor.yml or if you prefer use the conf.
 - **DNSCrypt-Proxy**: Edit /conf/dnscrypt-proxy.toml.
+-
 - Use [Dns BenchMark](https://www.grc.com/dns/benchmark.htm) and/or [DnsPerf](https://www.dnsperf.com/) to edit unbound forwarders to optimize your unbound forwarders.
+- Any other adjustments are purely optional.

 ## 🔗 Related Projects & Configuration